-Major crimes are rare in Nevada, as can be seen in Cottey's annual safety report but vandalism and petty theft can occur.
+Major crimes are rare in Nevada, as can be seen in Cottey's annual safety report (found on Campus Security page), but vandalism and petty theft can occur.
 It is wise, therefore, to take several precautions.
 If you park a bicycle outside, chain and lock it to a bicycle rack.
 Lock your bedroom door when you leave your suite.
 Don't walk around town at night by yourself.
-If you have any problems on campus, please refer to the CCSH.
-Emergency procedures are located on the first page, and Section 6 contains safety information.
+If you have any problems on campus, please refer to the Student Handbook, found at the bottom of the Student Life page.